nepenth/knowledge-base/README.md

 ### Web Development <a name="web-development"></a>
-The Web Development category covers technologies, frameworks, and best practices for building web applications, including client-side and server-side development.
-This section includes topics related to APIs, which enable different software systems to communicate with each other over the internet.
+The Web Development category provides information and resources on building and maintaining web applications, including guides on working with APIs.
+This category currently includes topics related to APIs, covering the fundamentals of API design, implementation, and integration.
 *Subcategories: Apis*
 *Items: 2*